4,490,000 (2012 census). Total users in all countries: 5,724,200.

 Bern (Bärndütsch), Zurich, Lucerne, Basel, Obwald, Appenzell, Saint Gallen, Graubuenden-Grisons (Valserisch), Wallis.
 Most Swiss varieties are High Alemannisch and Highest Alemannisch (several in central Switzerland).
 Each canton has a separate variety.
 Only a few of 20–70 varieties are listed as dialects.
 Reportedly most similar to Schwäbian [swg] in south central Germany.
 Not inherently intelligible with Standard German [deu].

 Varieties have strong social function in maintaining borders of regions, cantons, and villages.
 They also distinguish between German, Swiss, and Austrian nationalities.
 93% of German speakers in Switzerland speak a variety of Swiss German; 66% only use Swiss German and no High German in the home (1990 census).
 72% of Switzerland speaks Schwyzerdütsch daily (1990 census).
 Some in schools and churches.
-Also use German [deu], language of instruction in school.
+Also use Standard German [deu], the language of instruction in school.

 Latin script [Latn].